-The birth of caviar - almost literally- begins with the removal of the fish eggs (roe) from the sturgeon.
-One of the many reasons sturgeon populations have been in such sharp decline is because the most predominant method of extracting the eggs from the sturgeon involves the actual killing of the fish (either before or after the removal of the egg sack).
+What is caviar made out of?
+Yes, you guessed it, fish eggs, which technically are called roe.
+The birth of this delicacy — almost literally- begins with the removal of the fish eggs (roe) from the sturgeon.
+One of the many reasons sturgeon populations have been in such sharp decline is that the most predominant method of caviar extraction from the sturgeon involves the actual killing of the fish (either before or after the removal of the egg sack).
 The roe is sieved and "filtered" into different sizes, and then carefully cleaned and rinsed.
 Classification takes place according to size and color and the caviar moves on to the salting step.

-The purpose of salting is primarily to preserve the caviar, and maintain as much of the 'fresh' flavor as possible.
+The purpose of salting is primarily to preserve the caviar and maintain as much of the 'fresh' flavor as possible.
 Therefore, the amount of salt used can vary.
-"Malossol" caviar - the most superior type- is prepared with little salt.
-Other types of caviar can be more or less salted.
-Although things have changed over the years, one thing still remains true: the salt.
-A special kind of salt was - and is- used to prepare caviar, a chlorine-free salt from the Russian Astrakhan Steppe, stored for seven years to assure the least chlorine content.
+"Malossol” the most superior type- is prepared with very little salt.
+Other types can be salted.
+Although things have changed over the years, one thing remains true: the salt.
+A special kind of salt is used to prepare caviar, a chlorine-free salt from the Russian Astrakhan Steppe, stored for seven years to ensure the least chlorine content.

 How to Make Caviar: Harvesting the Eggs